martinboers/plcnext-book/src/ch01-04-installing-a-software-development-kit.md

 ## Installing a Software Development Kit

-You can build native applications for a PLCnext Control - either from third-party open-source code, or from your own code.
-To do this, you must install a software development kit (SDK) on the host, corresponding to the firmware that is running on the PLCnext Control.
+You can build native applications for a PLCnext Control device - either from third-party open-source code, or from your own code.
+To do this, you must install a software development kit (SDK) on the host, corresponding to the firmware that is running on the PLCnext Control device.
 The SDK contains the build tools and other resources required to create native applications for the target.

 ### PLCnext Command Line Interface